Place content here. This is a site-wide alert banner.

 Expenditures posted against program income must be in compliance with terms and conditions of the designated sponsored award.

-Total program income received should be reported on the appropriate sponsor’s financial report form (e.g., FFR).
+Total program income received should be reported on the sponsor’s required financial report form, e.g., Federal Financial Report.

 Roles and Responsibilities